Code-Institute-Submissions/TjoAlex-color-game/README.md

 * Validator Testing
 * HTML
-  * <!--Was there any issues?--> <a href="https://validator.w3.org/">W3C validator</a>
+  * Game.html gave an error for my script tags, this because the script didn't exist inside of the body and was solved by moving the script tags inside the body.
+After that was fixed no more errors was found. <a href="https://validator.w3.org/">W3C validator</a>
 * CSS
-  * No errors were found after passing through the official <a href="https://jigsaw.w3.org/css-validator/validator">Jigsaw validator</a>
+   * First one error for game.css for a class contained that wasn't of use, this being fixed by removing the class and no errors were found after passing through the official Jigsaw validator.
+One thing to note is that style.css and game.css remain with warnings for transition value because of not being known for every browser I believe, yet for now I wanted to keep those transitions anyway knowing about the warnings. <a href="https://jigsaw.w3.org/css-validator/validator">Jigsaw validator</a>
 * JavaScript
+   * The Jslint validator gave me mostly warnings of the code, many of them could be fixed by removing som extra comments that the code didn't need.
+Only a few if my warnings are left and after searching for solutions I found that what Jslint wants is me to put all my for and var variables on the top of the code. yet because I want to know where each and everything is and for what they work I let them remain in the same position and for now until I know a better solution ignore the warnings <a href="https://www.jslint.com/">Jslint</a>

 * Testing was performed as follows:
-1. Write my code, go to Devtools to see how it looked on different screens.
+1. Write my code, go to Devtools to see how it looked on different screens so that it stays responsive.
+2. Sending live link of the website to people I know to see if it was working on their mobile devices.
+3. Letting my mentor review my code and see so that it looked right.
+4. Took my HTML code trough the W3C validator making sure there wasn't any errors or warnings.
+I took my code trough W3C validator first via the live version that already existed and then afterwards via direkt input of my code.
+5. Ran my CSS trough the Jigsaw validator trough direct input.
+6. Took the game.js code trough the Jslint validator by direct input.

 ### Results
 * While coding I implemented the header image, and when looking att devtools I saw that this image made the screen of the site too wide.
 So wide I had to drag the site to the side to see the full page.
 So whilst using dewtools I looked into what image was the issue and how maybe the width of it could be changed.
 It took me some tries to find the right class to implement a smaler width for the image yet after some testing the solution ended up with boostrap...?